 Initially, Biswas gave Alina health and psychosocial services as it was clear that she had experienced severe sexual exploitation.
 As Alina began to open up about her past experiences, Biswas learned that she was preparing to travel abroad with the assistance of traffickers who were forging her documents to hide that she was underage.

 Alina has shown some positive changes since she started visiting Biswas.
 She presents as happier, with greater self-confidence.
 Alina actively participates in activities and services offered by Biswas, and she is interested in sharing what she has learned with others in similar situations.
-She continues to explore the idea of traveling abroad, and Biswas has provided her with information about safer migration and the risks of exploitation.
+She continues to explore the idea of travelling abroad, and Biswas has provided her with information about safer migration and the risks of exploitation.
 The Biswas team continues to support Alina’s recovery as she pursues a better life.

 *Name changed to protect the identity of the victim.